aeakett/firstdraftsandscrapsofpaper/main.md

 Author: Andrew Eakett
 Date: 2014-04-18

+# First Drafts & Scraps of Paper - How collectors, copyright, and the ephemeral nature of our hobby are contributing to the loss of our sub-cultural heritage.

 ## Introduction
 The RPG hobby is a young one.
 While wargames and bespoke examples existed earlier, it's probably safe to say that it was popularly born with the initial [release of D&D 40 years ago][dnd40birth].
 Perhaps because of this, popular scholarship is just beginning.
 Works by [Peterson][patw] and [Ewalt][odam], as well as two upcoming documentaries on the history of Dungeons & Dragons are hopefully only the beginning of of an attempt to increase our understanding of the games that have been so important to so many.
 Unfortunately the primary progenitors of our hobby are recently deceased, and many of the people that were present at the dawn of RPGs are advancing in age.
 And while a great deal of popular published material is generally available, that availability is generally proportional to its initial popularity.
 Some very early and ephemeral material is quite hard to obtain.
 Libraries [hold a few issues][bgsucat] of the [Domesday Book][domesday] for example, and while [others are extant][domesdayfound], they are privately held and essentially inaccessible.
 To my knowledge, none are widely accessible.
 All of these factors lead to a situation where some of the more obscure historical elements of RPG history are disappearing or inaccessible to casual researchers.